-Kangaroo Field Processor - a person, permitted under Section 60J of the National Parks and Wildlife Act 1972 to harvest kangaroos for commercial purposes.
+Kangaroo Field Processor - a person, permitted under Section 60J of the National Parks and Wildlife Act 1972 to harvest and sell or use kangaroos for commercial purposes.

-Kangaroo Meat Processor - a person, permitted under Section 58 of the National Parks and Wildlife Act 1972 to carry out the business of processing kangaroo carcasses for human or animal consumption and is permitted to sell carcasses or skins.
+Kangaroo Meat Processor - a person, permitted under Section 58 of the National Parks and Wildlife Act 1972 to carry out the business of processing kangaroo carcasses for human or animal consumption and is permitted to keep and sell carcasses or skins.